 We’re entering a day and age where people expect a holistic intelligent experience across all devices and scenarios.
 To support this, we felt it was important to have an operating system with improved cross-platform capabilities.
 We needed an OS that supports all scenarios, that can be used across a broad range of devices and platforms, and that can meet consumer demand for low latency and strong security. – Richard Yu

-Huawei was forced to come up with an alternative to Android OS especially after the US imposed a ban on this Chinese company.
+Huawei was forced to come up with an alternative to Android OS, especially after the US imposed a ban on this Chinese company.
 The US authorities prohibited the company from using any American technologies.
-So, the Huawei smartphones are there in the market sans the Google services.
-The fact that HarmonyOS could be integrated into any device is showing a path out for the company.
+So, Huawei smartphones are there in the market sans the Google services.
+The fact that HarmonyOS could be integrated into any device shows a path out for the company.

 As mentioned earlier, Huawei’s very own OS could be used in all devices, including but not limited to smartphones, TVs, fitness bands, etc.

-The chances of the US authorities lifting the ban off of the Chinese company is almost next to nothing; so to tackle this problem, the company has decided to transfer all of its devices to its own operating system.
+The chances of the US authorities lifting the ban on the Chinese company is almost next to nothing, so to tackle this problem, the company has decided to transfer all of its devices to its own operating system.
 Indeed, Huawei’s CEO Yu Chengdong hinted at the possibility of migrating all the devices to HarmonyOS for its users.